Kuldeep7k/Kuldeep7k/README.md

 ### 🚀 About Me

-I'm an MCA student passionate about technology and development.
+I'm an MCA Graduate passionate about technology and development.
 I love building dynamic and interactive applications using Flask and Django, experimenting with machine learning, and diving deep into data analysis.

 - 🔭 Recently completed: **Python Developer Internship at Infosys Springboard**
 - 🌱 Currently learning: **Data Analysis and Machine Learning**